top of page

 Making maple syrup

-From the R.O., concentrated sap is pumped to the evaporator for boiling.
+From the RO, concentrated sap is pumped to the evaporator for boiling.
 The boiling process requires an expert hand with constant attention and adjustment to keep maple syrup flowing off the evaporator at the perfect consistency.
 Our experienced sugar makers triple test the quality of our maple syrup as it's produced and hand select the best tasting syrup for bottling.

 Vermont maple syrup